Who can use Community Transport?

 Building relationships like these with organisations such as Harrow Club mean that not only do the young people they support, gain access to more opportunities but also that their staff and volunteers are upskilled and more versatile in their roles.
 Add to that the benefits of reduced transport costs and the more natural integration of transport into their activities and the positive impact we make are seen across many scales of their organisation.
 It’s a beautiful thing to help make a difference for such a fantastic charity like them.

-Who uses Services for Individuals?
+Who can use Services for Individuals?

 Services for Individuals are available to residents of Kensington & Chelsea (RBKC) and Westminster.
 Mary is an older lady who lives in RBKC and struggles to use public transport unaided because she has a bad hip.
 Mary will freely tell you that she often feels lonely and very isolated but recently became a regular visitor to the Second Half Centre in St Charles Hospital, and uses the Volunteer Cars Service to attend a ‘chair exercise’ class every week.
 Mary also uses the Shopper Service to get her weekly food shop and has told us that this shopping trip is just as much a social outing, as it is a necessity.
 At our recent ‘Sandwich Lunch’, Mary told us that our services are a ‘lifeline’ for her and she wouldn’t cope without them.